rohan-d/PappMonster/README.md

 >>>>> Starting The Game <<<<<

-Just open/run PYUU.exe. :)
+Just open/run PYUU.exe in PappMonster-FPController>PappMonsterFPController. :D

 In Unity:
-Open the project folder PappMonster and load the scene 'IntroScene'.
+Open the project folder (PappMonster-FPController>PappMonster-FPController) and load the scene 'IntroScene'.
-Then press the play button.
+Then press the play button in Unity.